 There can be a lot of negative effects of untreated postpartum depression.
 And while doing something for yourself (like getting help if you need it) is completely justified, getting help also helps your family.

 Some of the effects of untreated PPD These can include effects on the mother’s health (decreased energy, and poor daily functioning, sleep, nutrition, and medical compliance), their partner (increased risk of paternal postpartum depression), and the child’s development (more breastfeeding problems, bonding and attachment issues).
 So if you need help, ask for help - not just for your sake, but for your family’s, too.

 Postpartum depression is not your fault.
-It’s caused by an imbalance of hormones, and it’s okay if you can’t fix this biological issue on your own.
+It’s caused by a lot of things that you can’t always control, including an imbalance of hormones, a lack of social supports, and other psychological factors.
+So, it’s okay if you can’t fix this issue on your own.
 If you think you or a loved one might have depression, please get help.